 Learning outcomes of the course unit

-- will learn and understand which economic, social and cultural processes have led in the long run to the integration of global markets;
+acknowledge and comprehend the economic, social and cultural processes that led in the long run to the integration of global markets;

-- should be able to apply such learning to critically tackle issues deriving from the complex structure of the current framework of global economy;
+- apply such learning to critically tackle issues deriving from the complex structure of the current framework of global economy;

-- should be able to evaluate the international economy in a multilateral perspective, bypassing the idea that the Western world is the main player of processes that are currently developing on a global scale;
+- being able to evaluate the international economy in a multilateral perspective, bypassing the idea that the Western world is the main player of processes that are currently developing on a global scale;